Are you interested in being part of the wider roll out for Spark, our new AI-powered, learning chatbot? Register your interest here.

 -

-Recognise and work with 'parallel process'.
+Recognise and work with parallel process and systemic layers

 -